nikswap/modular_c2/README.md

 The goal is to have a c2 that is very easy to extend on the fly.

+# Golang version

+** NOTE: This does not work on windows since the plugin is not implemented on windows **

 ## Usage
 Start the server:
 ```